Irish Soda Bread Recipe

 Posted on 14th of December, 2011 by Lévana

-Irish Soda Bread is a quick bread.
+Irish Soda Bread is a quick bread, ready in a snap.
 It has all the deliciousness of yeasted breads, without yeast, kneading or rising time.
 Perfect for brunch.
-I make mine with spelt flour, my favorite flour: low gluten, high fiber, high protein, great flavor!
+I make my Irish soda bread with spelt flour, my favorite flour for everything: low gluten, high fiber, high protein, great flavor!

 Dairy please.
 No substitutions here; it won’t be nearly as good.
 Irish soda bread has two added trademarks you shouldn’t try to forgo: caraway seeds, and the X mark on top.

 3 cups flour (all-purpose, whole wheat pastry, or spelt)

 1 teaspoon baking soda

 1¾ cups buttermilk or plain yogurt, low-fat OK

 1 cup currants or raisins

 Preheat the oven to 350°F. Grease a 10-inch skillet with a third of the butter.
 Using two knives or a pastry cutter, work 1/3 of the butter, the flour, salt, baking powder, baking soda, and sugar, until the mixture resembles coarse meal.
 Mix the buttermilk and eggs well in a bowl.
 Add the caraway seeds and raisins and combine again.
 Add the egg mixture to the flour mixture, mixing only until combined.
 Pour the batter into the skillet.
 Cut the remaining butter into tiny pieces and drop evenly over the bread.
 With a sharp knife, make 2 perpendicular gashes over the bread, like an X. Bake for about 1 hour, until the top looks golden and firm.